-It’s fair to say that both expats and Emiratis love eating out, with an estimated 7,000 – 8,000 restaurants1 open for business in Dubai alone.
-However, the country has become associated with a more sedentary lifestyle; long office hours spent at a desk and time spent indoors, combined with the hot climate also creating barriers to exercise, have led to increasing levels of Type 2 diabetes2 and heart disease3.
+It’s fair to say that both expats and Emiratis love eating out, with an estimated 7,000 – 8,000 restaurants open for business in Dubai alone.
+However, the country has become associated with a more sedentary lifestyle; long office hours spent at a desk and time spent indoors, combined with the hot climate also creating barriers to exercise, have led to increasing levels of Type 2 diabetes and heart disease.

-According to the Global Burden of Disease Study 20134, more than 66% of men and 60% of women in the UAE are now overweight or obese, with a recent UAE University study5 reportedly estimating the same figures applied to around 40% of children.
+According to the Global Burden of Disease Study 2013, more than 66% of men and 60% of women in the UAE are now overweight or obese.

-94% of Emiratis and expats say they like to try new cuisines and restaurants.5
+94% of Emiratis and expats say they like to try new cuisines and restaurants.

 What are the local eating habits in Dubai?